-- 1. First, enter the Population (patients with schizophrenia), Interventions (atypical antipsychotics), and Outcomes (disability and quality of life) in the Concept bar under Create. - 2.
-Enter each concept, then hit the Enter button, this will move them under Concepts. - 3.
+- 1. First, enter the Population (patients with schizophrenia), Interventions (atypical antipsychotics), and Outcomes (disability and quality of life). - 2.
+Enter each element, identify whether it is a Population, Intervention, or Outcome, and then hit the Add button (upper right in the image below). - Optionally, leave a note. - 4.
 Continue adding terms until you have enough terms to identify your specific topic area (Recommended: 2 to 5 terms per category).